 Live as if you were living already for the second time and as if you had acted the first time as wrongly as you are about to act now!

-Guided transcendental meditation is a holistic experience that anyone, any age, any religion can practice.
+Guided transcendental meditation is a holistic experience that anyone on this earth can practice.
 Incorporate this technique with meditative mantras into your daily routine and let it bring about self discovery and peace.
 Journal the changes in you and notice what does surface.

 Are you living true to yourself?